 14 Day Briding Tour in Bhutan

 Fly into Bhutan with Drukair/ Bhutan Airline.
-As you arrive at Paro Airport, you will have magnificent view of the mountains, green vegetation, river, farmland and houses around airport.
+As you arrive at Paro Airport, you will have a magnificent view of the mountains, green vegetation, river, farmland, and houses around the airport.

-You will be welcomed in traditional custom by our representatives and escorted to the hotel.
-Evening orientation programme in the hotel with audio-visual presentation, slide show and general talk.
+You will be welcomed in traditional customs by our representatives and escorted to the hotel.
+Evening orientation program in the hotel with audio-visual presentation, slide show, and general talk.
 Overnight at the hotel in Paro.

 Day 2 Paro

 Begin the birding adventure today.
-The altitude of Paro valley ranges from 2,150 – 2,950 m and the ideal birding spots are through the farmlands, the lower and upper broadleaved evergreen forests, the riversides, subalpine forests and shrubberies.
-The valley also possesses wealth of cultural attractions such as Ta Dzong (National Museum), Rinpung Dzong, Kyichu Lhakhang and Taktsang Lhakhang.
+The altitude of Paro valley ranges from 2,150 – 2,950 m and the ideal birding spots are through the farmlands, the lower and upper broadleaved evergreen forests, the riversides, subalpine forests, and shrubberies.
+The valley also possesses a wealth of cultural attractions such as Ta Dzong (National Museum), Rinpung Dzong, Kyichu Lhakhang, and Taktsang Lhakhang.